Jollywatt/GeometricAlgebra.jl/docs/src/theory/automorphisms.md

 ```math
 \tilde{A_k} = (-1)^{k(k - 1)/2} A_k
 ```
-but for inhomogeneous multivectors, reversion is not always an overall change in sign.
+For inhomogeneous multivectors, reversion affects each grade separately, so the result is not always simply a change in overall sign.

 Grade | Reversion sign